R4meau/doulevo-react-plugin/README.md

 - [ ] Asks user to pick whether they want to use JS or TS
 - [ ] Asks user for the initial version number of their project (for their `package.json`)
 - [ ] Provides a base documentation in the README.md file
+- [ ] Asks user whether they want to use yarn or npm
+- [ ] Production: asks user for a domain name to generate the right Caddyfile for serving the static files with SSL encryotion